Forty-seven years ago in India, I stumbled across a man who would change my life forever. Meeting him was like looking in a mirror at my own destiny.

-I could see what was flowering in him what was something still lying dormant as a seed in me.
-Hearing him speak was like listening to music of a mountain stream as he gave words to my innermost thoughts and feelings.
-His name was Bhagwan Shree Rajneesh and he was to become my spiritual master.
+I saw what had flowered in him was still lying dormant as a seed in me.
+Hearing him speak was like listening to the music of a mountain stream as he gave words to my innermost thoughts and feelings.
+His name was Bhagwan Shree Rajneesh.
+He was to become my spiritual master.

 Falling in love with this remarkable man was falling in love with my own inner lover.
 His eyes were the windows to my soul and the skies beyond.
-Meeting him was to ultimately met myself.
+In meeting him was to ultimately meet myself.

-On March 28, 1976, he gave me “sannyas” and new name: Anand Milarepa.
-He explained that Milarepa was a yogi/saint who lived in Tibet during the tenth century AD and that I should find the book called “The One Hundred Thousand Songs of Milarepa” and tune into it.
+On March 28, 1976, he gave me “sannyas”.
+And, a new name: Anand Milarepa.
+He explained that Milarepa was a yogi/saint who lived in Tibet during the tenth century AD; and that I should find the book called “The One Hundred Thousand Songs of Milarepa” and tune into it.

 Osho continues to be the greatest inspiration in my life.
 I am and will be forever grateful to him.
 To this day, I experience him at the core of my being.
-The longing that took me to his feet so many years before continues to take me ever deeper within myself: an eternal voyage of self discovery.
+The longing that took me to his feet so many years before continues to bring me ever deeper within myself.
+It is an eternal voyage of self-discovery.

-My music reflects a personal understanding of love and meditation.
+My music reflects my personal understanding of love and meditation.
 Its themes are universal and can be appreciated by all fellow travelers on the Path.
-For, in Osho’s vision, we are on this beautiful planet for one thing only: to celebrate and rejoice the great mystery of Life with our songs, our dances, our silences of the heart.
-As humanity moves into the twenty-first century, this message could never be more relevant.
+For, in Osho’s vision, we are on this beautiful planet for one thing only: to celebrate and rejoice in the great mystery of Life — with our songs, our dances, our silences of the heart.
+This message could never be more relevant as humanity moves into the twenty-first century.